apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 -------

-Users are able to update an existing VM template, which is uploaded from HTTP server or local, or created from volume, to a VNF template.
+Users are able to update an existing VM template, which is uploaded from HTTP server or local, or created from volume, to be a VNF template.

 #.
 Log in to the CloudStack UI as an administrator or end user.